Working in Nairobi?

 The country produces coffee, tea, flowers, fruits, and vegetables for the export market.
 Since the manufacturing sector is small, Kenya imports a lot of essential resources and equipment, like iron, oil, chemicals, vehicles, machinery, and consumer goods.
 This partly explains why Kenya has accrued a hefty foreign debt.

 A more pressing concern was the presidential election in March 2013.
-The last electoral process caused severe social and ethnic tensions to erupt.
+The last electoral process in 2007 caused severe social and ethnic tensions to erupt.
 Violence disrupted the lives of many people, not only among those living and working in Nairobi.
 Fortunately, the electoral process in 2013 was largely peaceful again.

 There is, too, a large informal industry, called jua kali.
-This expression derives from the Swahili for ‘hot sun’.
+This expression derives from the Swahili for “hot sun”.
 While working in Nairobi as an expat, you will see street hawkers with makeshift open-air stalls.
 Jua kali is an essential source of income for the poor segment of an urban population growing more rapidly than the official labor market.

 All these plans could be a convenient chance for foreign experts who are interested in working in Nairobi.
-However, you should take into account that such mega projects are mostly tackled in cooperation with Chinese businesses, who are currently making inroads into the African market.
+However, you should take into account that such mega projects are mostly tackled in cooperation with Chinese businesses, which are currently making inroads into the African market.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.